Furniture and Lamps

 SOLD

-Pair of George II armchairs
+Pair of George III walnut parcel-gilt armchairs

-carved ball and claw feet.
+with carved ball and claw feet, acanthus leaves and scallop shells.

-Seats reupholstered.
+Slip-seats reupholstered.

 England, mid-18th century.

-Solid brass Baroque-revival 6-light chandelier
+Solid brass Baroque-revival

 wired externally for electricity.